Shuffle/Shuffle-docs/handbook/marketing/video_release.md

 # Video release
 This document outlines the release creation process of videos to be used for social media and documentation

+TBD: Who does what when?
+Editing?
+QA?
+Recording?
+Releases?

 ## Creation
 - Figure out [what to make](https://github.com/infopercept/projects)
 - Figure out the way to make it